umap-project/umap/docs/config/icons.md

 ## Import icons automatically

-To import icons on your uMap server, you will need to use the command `umap import_pictograms` from inside main project folder.
+To import icons on your uMap server, you will need to use the command `umap import_pictograms` (making sure the virtualenv is active).

 Note: you can get help with `umap import_pictograms -h`